-Plant in Spring for Summer Flowering.
+Plant in spring for summer flowers.

-Continuous colour throughout Summer.
+Continuous colour throughout summer.

 Pretty and versatile, Begonias delight as outdoor and indoor plants, giving a showy display of colour wherever you choose to plant them.
 They flourish as houseplants, in hanging baskets or pots, as well as in borders.
 Multi-layered blooms of white, scarlet, pink or yellow are sometimes trimmed with a deeper or contrasting colour and contrast well with attractive and often variegated foliage.
 Sepals provide colour on the separate non-petalled male and female flowers which cohabit one plant.
 Plant in well-composted soil with good drainage in a light but shady area, out of the direct sun.
 Don’t overwater, but don’t let them get completely dry.
 Originally from warm tropical and sub-tropical areas, tuberous Begonias require winter storage in cold areas.